 What is the essence of life?
 To serve others and to do good. — Aristotle

-For more than 50 years, volunteers have been a vital part of The University of Tennessee Medical Center.
+For nearly 60 years, volunteers have been a vital part of The University of Tennessee Medical Center.
+Whether you’re a teen, college student or adult looking to share your time and talent, there’s a volunteer opportunity for you.

 Volunteer Services coordinates the activities of three main groups of volunteers: Adult Volunteers, College Students, and Teen Volunteers.
-Lifting the spirits of our patients and families is what the volunteer program is all about.
+And lifting the spirits of our patients and families is what the volunteer program is all about.

 Now taking applications for: